-- (a) The firearm shall be in good working order. - (b) The firearm shall be inspected by the Rangemaster prior to being carried and thereafter shall be subject to inspection whenever it is deemed necessary. - (c) Prior to carrying the firearm, members shall qualify under range supervision and thereafter shall qualify in accordance with the office training and qualification schedule.
-Members must demonstrate proficiency and safe handling, and that the firearm functions properly. - (d) Members shall provide written notice of the make, model, color, serial number and caliber of the firearm to the Rangemaster.
+- (a) The firearm shall be in good working order and on the office list of approved firearms. - (b) The firearm shall be inspected by the Rangemaster prior to being carried and thereafter shall be subject to inspection whenever it is deemed necessary. - (c) Prior to carrying the firearm, members shall qualify under range supervision and thereafter shall qualify in accordance with the office qualification schedule.
+Members must demonstrate proficiency and safe handling, and that the firearm functions properly. - (d) Members shall provide written notice of the make, model, color, serial number and caliber of the firearm to the Rangemaster, who will maintain a list of the information.

-306.3.4 AUTHORIZED SECONDARY HANDGUN
+311.3.3 AUTHORIZED SECONDARY HANDGUN

-Members desiring to carry office or personally owned secondary handguns must obtain approval from their supervisor and the Rangemaster.
+Members desiring to carry office or personally owned secondary handguns are subject to the following restrictions: